Addenri/Guitar-SFX/NoiseGate/README.md

 # NoiseGate
-A basic volume control effect plug-in with IGraphics GUI
+A Noise Gate plug-in with IGraphics GUI